Ali-Mikael/Practical-IaC-Deployment/T2-firewall.md

   network_acl_id = aws_network_acl.nacl["private"].id
 }
 ```

 This Terraform code creates NACLs and their rules *dynamically*, using values derived from `locals.tf`, and then associates them (the NACLs) with correct subnets, building on information from previous configurations in `networking.tf`.
-You might want to check out the `/terraform` folder to see how this all plays together!

 Cheerio!